pyrocms/pyrocms/docs/setup/installation.md

     composer create-project pyrocms/pyrocms=3.0-beta1 --prefer-dist

-If you are using a Window development environment, you might run into issues with the length of some paths when unzipping packages.
-To avoid this use the `--prefer-source` flag instead.
+If you are using a Windows environment, you might run into issues with the length of paths when unzipping packages.
+To avoid this issue, use the `--prefer-source` flag instead.

 <a name="directory-permissions"></a>
 ### Directory Permissions